Information for term Summer Business, Communications + Culture

 Like what you're seeing so far?request more information

 What you need to knowThe program details

 CIEE Brussels moved to Vesalius College in 2002.
-As the only Brussels institution with a selection of undergraduate courses taught in English, Vesalius allows students to continue their studies in the “capital of Europe” without proficiency in other languages.
-Topics covered range from the Belgian brewing industry, women, and leadership, ethnic conflict, to economics of the European Union, European film history, and more.
+As the only Brussels institution with a selection of undergraduate, postgraduate, and executive courses entirely taught in English, Vesalius allows students to continue their studies in the “capital of Europe” without proficiency in other languages.
+Vesalius College is also the oldest liberal arts college in the Benelux region.
+Topics covered range from the Belgian brewing industry, global ethics, global politics and leadership, ethnic conflict, to economics of the European Union, European film history, international marketing, and more.

 Vesalius College.
-This international English-language college hosts about 300 students, southeast of central Brussels, next to its partner, Vrije Universiteit Brussel (VUB).
-Vesalius offers degrees in business, communications, and international relations.
+This international English-language college hosts about 400 students, southeast of central Brussels, next to its partner, Vrije Universiteit Brussel (VUB).
+Vesalius offers degrees in global business, communications, and international relations.

 AcademicsClick to Open